B4shCr00k/b4shcr00k/README.md

 ## Hey Everyone

 ### About me :
-- I am a computer science student who is interested in cybersecurity and binary exploitation.
+- I am a computer science student who is interested in offensive security,Malware Dev,Os Internals and binary exploitation.

 - I share everything i write here So more people can learn !